Matrix organization and PM

 The best of the two structures and of the two management styles will be used to empower the strengths and limit the weaknesses.

 A matrix structure within an organization uses inter-functional teams composed of people specialized in various disciplines who support a common project.
+This approach has a direct impact on company organisation, promoting cross-departmental collaboration.

 This differs from the traditional hierarchical organizational structure because:

 The matrix organizational structure usually exists in large, multi-project organizations.
-Employees are considered shared resources between projects.
+Employees are considered shared human resources between projects.

 The pros of a matrix organizational structure